Skip to main content

 Email Settings Inside Blast Editor

-Email Settings, Specific Blast Settings, Private, Suppress Auto Replies, Footer Options, Full Width Email, Personalization Field Fallbacks
+Settings, Specific, Private, Suppress Auto Replies, Footer, Options, Full Width, Personalization Field Fallbacks, Type Scales

 Maddy Rieman avatar